NisLox/BankAccountTDD/README.md

 * As a banker, I want to pay anyone who deposits money into their account 1% interest so that customers are likely to stay with this bank.

 #### Customer
+* As a customer, I want to be able to only withdraw whatever is in my account and not a penny more, so that I don't go into my overdraft